Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Charger are $1,634 a year including full coverage.
-Comprehensive insurance costs around $332 each year, collision costs $582, and liability costs around $520.
-A policy with just liability insurance costs as low as $592 a year, with coverage for high-risk drivers costing $3,528 or more.
-16-year-old drivers pay the highest rates at $6,168 a year or more.
+The average insurance rates for a Dodge Charger are $1,634 a year for full coverage insurance.
+Comprehensive insurance costs on average $332 each year, collision insurance costs $582, and liability insurance is $520.
+Liability-only insurance costs around $592 a year, and high-risk driver insurance costs $3,528 or more.
+16-year-old drivers cost the most to insure at up to $6,168 a year.

 Average premium for full coverage: $1,634

-Estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and Charger models.
+Prices include $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 states and Charger models.

 Use the form below to get customized rates for your location.